Kampar, Perak: Politics

-(P70) Kampar is a Parliament seat under the Election Commission of Malaysia.
-Under this parliament seat, there are 3 state seats namely (N40) Malim Nawar, (N41) Keranji and (N42) Tualang Sekah.
+(P70) Kampar is a parliamentary seat under the Election Commission of Malaysia.
+Under this parliamentary seat, there are 3 state seats namely (N40) Malim Nawar, (N41) Keranji and (N42) Tualang Sekah.

-The parliament seat is a traditional fight between the Democratic Action Party (DAP) and Barisan Nasional (represented by Malaysian Chinese Association, MCA).
-The current member of parliament is Chong Zhemin from Democratic Action Party – Pakatan Harapan.
+The parliament seat is a traditional fight between Democratic Action Party and Malaysian Chinese Association.
+The current Member of Parliament of Kampar is Chong Zhemin from Democratic Action Party (DAP) under Pakatan Harapan (PH).

 Food

-Kampar is famous for its food.
-For example, fish ball noodles, chicken biscuit, claypot chicken rice, prawn mee, rice noodles ("Lai Fun" in Cantonese), char kuay teow, wan tan mee, lor mai fan (glutinous rice), and ham kok chai (salty vegetable dumpling).
-Two types of food that made their way out of Kampar town itself and is synonymous with Kampar are chicken biscuit and fishball noodle.
+Kampar is renowned for its delicious food.
+For example, fish ball noodles, kai zai paeng (chicken biscuit), claypot chicken rice, apam balik, lai fun, char kuey teow, wan tan mee, lor mai fan (glutinous rice), and ham kok chai (salty vegetable dumpling).
 The Kampar chicken biscuit is so famous that it spawned a whole series of other 'chicken biscuit' brands.

-Other local cuisine includes the chee cheong fun (猪肠粉）, where curry is often the preferred condiment.
-Chee Cheong Fun is a noodle made from rice flour which is steamed into sheets and chopped up into noodle like slivers.
-In Kampar it is frequently served with 2 types of tofu, along with assorted fish balls or pig skin in curry.
+Other local cuisine includes the chee cheong fun (猪肠粉), where curry is often the preferred condiment.
+Chee cheong fun is a noodle made from rice flour which is steamed into sheets and chopped up into noodle like slivers.
+In Kampar, it is frequently served with 2 types of tofu, along with assorted fish balls or pig skin in curry.
 Chee cheong fun is commonly eaten for breakfast or supper where a couple of stores are set up at the local market.